microchip-pic-avr-examples/attiny1627-training-12-bit-adc/README.md

 ## Running the Assignments in Studio
 * Connect the ATtiny1627 Curiosity Nano to a computer using a USB cable
 * Download the assignments and program them to the ATtiny1627 Curiosity Nano

+## Summary
+This training gives an introduction to the 12-bit ADC using the ATtiny1627 Curiosity Nano.
+The training covers topics such as different ADC operational modes for both Single-Ended mode and Differential mode, increasing ADC resolution, reading internal temperature and using the PGA.
+Most of the examples use a Force click sensor to get input data for the ADC, but other sensors can also be used.